-- general information
+- General information

-- Choice of land
+- Types of land plots

 - Questions and answers

-Building a house in Greece begins with choosing a site: whether it will be a villa on the first line from the sea, an apartment in a busy tourist village or a secluded cottage far from civilization - it's up to you.
-But when choosing a place, one should not forget about the legal side of the issue, because different categories of Greek lands have their own norms and engineering and construction requirements.
-Therefore, choosing a site for building a house is a whole science, with its own subtleties and nuances.
+The construction of a house in Greece begins with a choice of land plot: it is up to you to decide whether it will be a villa in the first line of the sea, an apartment in a busy tourist settlement, or a country retreat located far from civilization.
+When choosing a place for construction, one should not forget about the legal side of the question as different categories of Greek lands have their individual norms and engineering and construction requirements.
+Therefore, selection of a land plot for the construction of the house can be considered a science with its acuities and peculiarities.

 - Transport accessibility

-For “AGROTEMAHIO", area from 4.000 to 8.000 sq.m. building area is 200 sq.m. + the remaining square is multiplied by a factor of 0.02
+For “AGROTEMAHIO,” measuring from 4.000 to 8.000 square meters, the building area equals to 200 square meters + the remaining square is multiplied by a factor of 0.02

 4.000 = 200 sq.m.